Tips for Successful Distance Learning

-Identifying a consistent study space in your home, office or local business will help you transition from worker, parent, spouse to a student who needs to focus.
+Identifying a consistent study space in your home, office, or local business will help you transition from worker, parent, or spouse to a student who needs to focus.
 A study space does not need to be a separate room.
 Oftentimes, a simple table and chair works quite well.
 Completing your college work in the same place each time creates a focused thinking habit that allows you to more quickly settle into the work that needs to be done.
 It also signals to other people in your home that you may need some quiet time to work.

 Keep Your Class Schedule, Even When you are Home

 If you were attending an in person study group or regularly met with an instructor at a location, continue to do your college work at those same times.
 You have already established a routine and one of the best things you can do as you transition to distance learning is to keep that routine.
-In addition, your instructor may wish to use this time to meet by Skype or other online meeting tools, so it is important to keep that time free from other personal obligations.
+In addition, your instructor may wish to use this time to meet by MS Teams or other online meeting tools, so it is important to keep that time free from other personal obligations.